 More and more research points towards the importance of sleep for children’s health, academic performance, and behaviour.
 Many of us don’t allow our children to get the critical sleep they need to develop and function properly.
 It’s certainly not something we do on purpose.
 But with parents working long hours, packed school schedules, after-school activities, and other lifestyle factors, naps are missed, bedtimes are pushed back, and mornings start earlier.
 Missing naps or going to bed a little late may not seem like a big deal, but it all adds up, with consequences that may last a lifetime.

 “Sleep is the power source that keeps your mind alert and calm.
-It recharges your brain’s battery, increasing one’s brainpower and attention span, as well as allowing you to be physically relaxed and mentally alert at the same time.
+It recharges your brain’s battery, increasing one’s brainpower and attention span.
+It also allows you to be physically relaxed and mentally alert at the same time.
 Then, and only then, can you function at your personal best,” states paediatrician Marc Weissbluth.
 Signs of sleep-related problems may show up in a number of ways with children, including daytime sleepiness, weakened immune systems, inattention, poor concentration, moodiness, behavioural problems, weight gain, irregular social skills and poor academic performance.
 According to Dr Avi Sadeh, a loss of one hour of sleep is equivalent to the loss of two years of cognitive maturation and development.

 Essentials of healthy sleep